hepplerj/Dissertation/ch2.dissertation.Heppler.md

-Residential growth, home ownership, and widespread annexation in San Jose was taken as a sign of progress.<!--[ Look into Cohen's Consumer Republic here on home ownership; also Crabgrass Frontier.]--> In 1956 the *San Jose Mercury* ran a special series on "Metropolitan San Jose --- Progress Town U.S.A." detailing the various changes in the city the newspaper considered signs of a bright new future.^["Metropolitan San Jose --- Progress Town U.S.A," *San Jose Mercury*, January 15, 1956.]
+Residential growth, home ownership, and widespread annexation in San Jose was taken as a sign of progress.<!--[ Look into Cohen's Consumer Republic here on home ownership; also Crabgrass Frontier.]--> In 1956 the *San Jose Mercury* ran a special series on "Metropolitan San Jose---Progress Town U.S.A." detailing the various changes in the city the newspaper considered signs of a bright new future.^["Metropolitan San Jose---Progress Town U.S.A," *San Jose Mercury*, January 15, 1956.]
 The newspaper specifically called out agriculture, industry, education, culture, and recreation, and residential living as key indicators in San Jose's new prosperous future.
-The Mercury praised the industrial diversification of the city and its promise of "year-round employment and production" instead of the seasonal employment often found in the agricultural industries.
+The *Mercury* praised the industrial diversification of the city and its promise of "year-round employment and production" instead of the seasonal employment often found in the agricultural industries.
 A town less reliant on agriculture meant avoiding